Israel dismisses Iran nuclear framework as detached from reality

 "It's not a terrible agreement, though not a satisfactory one," Menashe said.

-Israel, which sees Iran's nuclear programme as an existential threat, has previously threatened to attack Iran if it is unhappy with an eventual deal.
+Israel, which sees Iran's nuclear program as an existential threat, has previously threatened to attack Iran if it is unhappy with an eventual deal.

 (Reporting by Dan Williams; Writing by Allyn Fisher-Ilan; Editing by Tom Heneghan and Dan Grebler)